ArshaShiri/DevOpsBootcampTerraformDeployToEC2/README.md

 Finally we need to add subnet association as well which is done in terraform as a new resoruce.
 After applying the new configurations, we can check the result:
 ![image](https://github.com/ArshaShiri/DevOpsBootcampTerraformDeployToEC2/assets/18715119/8e77d0c2-6778-4528-9faa-8dddd9eda619)

+Instead of defining a new route table, we can also use the default one.
+The new resource is defined under `aws_default_route_table`.